 - Oral antihistamines – with a very strong tingling skin.

 The Severe rash may require treatment with the doctor and medications, prescription.
 Thanks for reading.
-Please share to this articles.
+Please share with this articles.